glyndon/munin-plugin-arris-cablemodem/README.md

 (If you have another model, see below.)

 To install:
-1) Be sure the speedtest-cli package is installed for your OS
+1) Be sure the speedtest-cli  and 'at' packages are installed for your OS
 2) Use pip3 to install the 'bs4' Python package, and 'html5lib' either with pip3 or your distro's pkg manager.
 3) Put the arris.py file in /usr/local/bin, make a symlink to it called 'wan' in your /etc/munin/plugins.
 4) Restart munin-node